JOAN HERMAN + RICHARD RASIEJ MATHEMATICS INITIATIVE

 Joan Herman & Richard Rasiej Mathematics Initiative

 The Joan Herman and Richard Rasiej Mathematics Initiative seeks to improve the mathematics knowledge and teaching effectiveness of current teachers in K-5 classrooms.
-The initiative team will identify the gaps in knowledge of current K-5 teachers, develop a research agenda, pilot solutions in schools and inform evidence-based policymaking.
-The five-year effort will include a symposium in spring 2017 bringing together scholars in mathematics education, policy and learning sciences.
+The initiative team aims to identify the gaps in knowledge of current K-5 teachers, develop a research agenda, pilot solutions in schools, and inform evidence-based policymaking.
+The five-year effort started with a symposium in spring 2017 bringing together scholars in mathematics education, policy, and learning sciences.

 NEWS